Fort Bliss holds annual Iron Summit at El Paso Convention Center

-For the first time Fort Bliss held its annual Iron Summit off of the military installation at the El Paso Convention Center.
-The two-day event, which featured four guest speakers, was designed to be an environment where more senior leaders on Fort Bliss can gain additional knowledge and perspectives on how to be a more effective leader.
+Fort Bliss held its annual Iron Summit at the El Paso Convention Center.
+The two-day event featured several guest speakers and is designed for senior leaders on the installation to further enhance their leadership skills.
+The version of this video does not contain music or lower thirds.

 |Date Taken: